 You will gain 180 credits at MSc level by completing six modules for the Postgraduate Diploma plus a dissertation.
 The substantial piece of work undertaken for your dissertation will have a strong focus on practice.

-This triple module form the final bridge between the award of a Postgraduate Diploma and a Health MSc related to a named award.
-It provides the student with the opportunity to complete a piece of work around a chosed topic in order to demonstrate competence in the planning, execution, analysis and evaluation of a Research Project, a Systematic Review or Project Management.
+You will have the opportunity to complete a piece of work around a chosen topic in order to demonstrate competence in the planning, execution, analysis and evaluation of a Research Project, a Systematic Review or Project Management.

 Your first year involves a systems approach to health assessment learning, with detailed theoretical teaching and practice-based work.
 Group practice is a central feature, with support from medical and advanced practitioner teachers, as well as a strong shared approach to learning.
 You’ll be provided with appropriate case studies so you can practice your analysis and decision-making.

 For your final year, you will work on your Master’s Project, a substantial piece of up to 15,000 words.
-Throughout this, you’ll be supported by an academic supervisor, as well as attending workshops so you can engage in shared learning with other students and supervisors.
+Throughout this, you’ll be supported by an academic supervisor who has the knowledge and skills to provide appropriate support for the methodology and subject area you have chosen.
+In addition attendance at workshops so you can engage in shared learning with other students and supervisors is strongly encouraged.

 With a solid background in the NHS, Mark Radford now heads up nursing at a large teaching hospital trust that manages two major hospitals.